 S.E.S is an acronym for “Sea, Eugene, Shoo,” the names of the three members of the group.
-Formed in 1997 by SM Entertainment, this female group consisted of Sea (better known as Bada, born Choi Sung Hee), Eugene (Kim Yoo Jin) and Shoo (Yoo Soo Young) and became the first successful female group in the Hallyu K-pop era. . . .
-See the entire exhibit at Hallyu Harmony: A Cultural History of Kpop.
+Formed in 1997 by SM Entertainment, this female group consisted of Sea (better known as Bada, born Choi Sung Hee), Eugene (Kim Yoo Jin) and Shoo (Yoo Soo … Continue reading Hallyu Harmony Update: S.E.S – Original Queens of K-pop

 Often believed to appeal only to teenagers, K-pop is experiencing a trend with old school groups making successful comebacks.